 "If children don't look after each other, who's going to do it for them?
 You can't expect parents to, when they don't know how to look after themselves."

 This quote basically sums up the entire novel in two lines.
 Middle-aged bachelor Martin Boyne is an engineer traveling by ship from Algeria around Italy and up the Adriatic to Venice.
-Before the ship leaves port, he reflects that there's nobody interesting on bored, and is convinced he will be bored for the entire two-week journey.
+Before the ship leaves port, he reflects that there's nobody interesting on board, and is convinced he will be bored for the entire two-week journey.
 Soon it becomes apparent that nothing could be further from the truth, when he meets a party of seven children on board who will change his life.

 The Wheater children are a collection of siblings, half-siblings, and step-siblings, headed by Judith, aged 15 and wise beyond her years.
 The pack also includes baby Chipstone, their father's favorite; the clever yet delicate Terry, the eldest son; his twin sister Blanca; a half-sister Zinnie; and the two step-siblings, nicknamed Bun and Beechy.
 The Wheater parents are old acquaintances of Boyne from his youth, so naturally he takes an interest.
 Apparently, Cliffe and Joyce Wheater had the oldest three children then divorced, whereupon Cliffe fathered Zinnie with an actress.
 Meanwhile, Joyce married an Italian whereby she acquired two step-children, Bun and Beechy.
 Eventually, the Wheaters split with their respective spouses and remarried, producing baby Chip.
 Got all that?